Jacksonville Domestic Battery Lawyer

 No sealing or expunging - whether you receive a withhold of adjudication or are adjudicated guilty of a domestic battery, you would not be eligible to seal or expunge your record.
 This means that this arrest and your case information would be available to the general public on the internet and through background checks.

-If you have been accused of a domestic battery, domestic assault, domestic aggravated battery, domestic aggravated assault, stalking, violation of an injunction (or restraining order), harassing telephone calls, or any other domestic crime, call our experienced Jacksonville criminal defense lawyers:
+If you have been accused of a domestic battery, domestic assault, domestic aggravated battery, domestic aggravated assault, stalking, violation of an injunction (or restraining order), harassing telephone calls, or any other domestic crime, call our experienced Jacksonville criminal defense lawyer:

 contact us online.